kaylaabner/DreamLab/README.md

 You can use what you just learned to extract information from webpages using XPath, or you can integrate XPath queries into a script to programmatically access data on a webpage.
 Some challenges with this method include "anti-crawler" technologies that certain websites have, as well as some basic knowledge of a programming language.

 This tutorial for [Python and XPath](https://medium.com/analytics-vidhya/web-scraping-using-python-and-selenium-xpath-f315f63ac229) may help, as well as lessons on web scraping from the [Programming Historian](https://programminghistorian.org/en/lessons/?topic=web-scraping).
 [Data Miner](https://dataminer.io/) is a relatively new extension that operates similarly to XPath but with a GUI.

+There is also a Web Scraping Workshop that uses XPath and Python in Kayla's [WebScrapingWorkshop](https://github.com/kaylaabner/WebScrapingWorkshop/tree/main) GitHub repository.

 ### Credits